mzrela/GCDproject/README.md

 #NOTES

-1: this R script assumes that the Samsung data is in the working directory (i.e. no special directory positioning will be provided).
+1: the 'run_analysis' R script assumes that the Samsung data is in the working directory (i.e. no special directory positioning will be provided).
 Therefore we are assuming that the two sudirectories 'train' and 'test' with the actual observations are present.

 2: this function requires that library "data.table" is installed